crittermike/personal-blog/src/pages/ramblings/drupal-on-cloud9.md

 I'm using it for a pretty big chunk of my day to day development nowadays, and it's saved me plenty of headaches.

 Do you have any concerns or questions?
 Feel free to comment below if so.
-I'm curious to hear about the types of things holding other people back from using it."
+I'm curious to hear about the types of things holding other people back from using it.